Jewish education: Secular education emphasis

 In the 21st century, critics in both the United States and Israel have protested that (some) Haredi and Hasidic yeshivas are teaching religious studies to the exclusion of secular subjects such as mathematics and science.
 This Haredi aversion to secular studies manifests differently in Israel and outside Israel.

 In America, some yeshivas of Haredi (Ultra-Orthodox), but non-Hasidic (Lithuanian) identity, offer state-compliant secular education curriculums.
 For example, Yeshiva Torah Vodaas runs a "NYS Board of Regents certified High School" with a contemporary curriculum "in compliance with the latest Common Core standards."

-American Hasidic yeshivas, however, from elementary to high school levels, have a long history of shying away from all but the most rudimentary exposure to secular studies.
+American Hasidic yeshivas, from elementary to high school levels, have a long history of shying away from all but the most rudimentary exposure to secular studies.
 For example, when several decades ago Rabbi Shlomo Halberstam of the Bobov Hasidic dynasty was met with intensified calls for higher-level secular education from Hasidic parents of Bobov-affiliated yeshivas, Halberstam rejected their pleas and stated that on principle he would not compromise "even if it means that I will have no more than one student."
 Critics such as Naftuli Moster have worked to promote the adoption of national or state standards on secular subjects by such yeshivas.
-In 2019, 99 percent of Hasidic boys in New York who took state standardized tests in reading and math failed them.

-Following a New York Times investigation into the quality of education in Hasidic Jewish private schools in 2022 that revealed that many of the schools taught only rudimentary English and math and virtually no science or history, concerns were raised by some local politicians as to the standard of secular education provided.
-Particular criticism followed accounts of corporal punishment in the schools.
-The Times investigation revealed that the Hasidic community operates more than 100 all-boys schools across Brooklyn and the lower Hudson Valley, which have received more than $1 billion in government money in the previous four year period.
-These schools typically provide only 90 minutes a day of secular instruction, four days per week, and only for boys aged 8 to 12.
-More than 99 percent of students who took standardized tests in 2019 failed, according to state data.